muratk3n/thirdwave/en/2019/11/faux-ambassadors.md

 topic talking about it, through comedy, making light of it as much as possible, so it is not talked about uncomfortably in other parts of society.
 This too would be very American.
 But the act can start having a life of its own, impinge on other parts of culture.
-At the very least, watch out.
+Watch out.

 Related: [The Culture Code](https://muratk3n.github.io/thirdwave/en/2014/06/the-culture-code.html)